Tap to open menu

 Visit website

-Hamed Gohar Official Language School
+Hamed Gouhar Official Language School

 This content was written by

-Hamed Gohar Official Language School
+Hamed Gouhar Official Language School

 Context

-Hamed Gouhar official language school is located in Egypt, Red Sea, Hurghada.
+Gouhar official language school is located in Egypt, Red Sea, Hurghada.
 Our school encourages autonomous learning as the students search for information, master skills and prepare for their future professions.

 Overall impact